 It’s no secret that many people believe cannabis improves their sex lives.
 You can see evidence of this all around.
 From Dianne Keaton’s character in Annie Hall lighting up to set the mood to Carl Sagan claiming that cannabis “enhances the enjoyment of sex” and “gives an exquisite sensitivity,” popular culture reflects what many already know [1].

 One of the great pleasures of life, sex is an activity that all too often carries with it a host of conundrums ranging from anxiety to pain to other perceived limitations.
 That’s why there’s no shortage of products that promise a better sex life.
-But we forget that some of the best sexual medicine can be found right on the shelves of our local cannabis dispensary.
+But we forget that some of the best joy can be found right on the shelves of our local cannabis dispensary.
 Read on to discover how cannabis consumption might lead to improved satisfaction with sex.

 Cannabis and sex through the ages

-Cannabis has a long history of increasing sexual pleasure, improving sexual function, and boosting sexual performance.
+Cannabis has a long history of association with increasing sexual pleasure, improving sexual function, and boosting sexual performance.
 For example, dating back to seventh-century India, cannabis was used in the tantric sex rituals explored in the Kama Sutra.
 Likewise, in pre-Christian Scandinavia, cannabis seeds were used in rituals to honor the love goddess Freya.
 Archaeologists have found evidence that inhabitants believed cannabis possessed erotic powers and that those who consumed it would be endowed with the seductive traits of the love goddess [2].

 According to Cannabis and Culture, Victorian Europeans believed that the plant promoted happy marriages [3].
 In the US, cannabis was lauded as an aphrodisiac in The Pharmacopeia from the late 1850s to 1940s.
 This publication promoted cannabis pills and extracts made by pharmaceutical companies like Ely Lilly and Upjohn.
 The cannabis concoctions were recommended by doctors for “stimulating the sexual appetite” and the lack of sexual desire, a condition they referred to as “sexual torpor [4].”